(Article taken from "Motor Cycling", August 5th, 1967)

 It's been a long hard battle, but now the big two-strokes have virtually banished the traditional four-strokes from the 500cc class of international Moto-Cross.
 So how long will it be before a "Stroker" ousts the JAP and ESO engines from the top of the tree on the speedway, grass tracks and sandtracks of Europe ?
 Not long if a design drawn up by Olav Aaen, a young Norwegian engineer with speedway racing experience, is as successful as he thinks it will be.

-A seperate lubrication system looks after the main bearings, the big-end and disc valve with surplus oil from the big-end helping to lubricate the cylinder walls.
+A separate lubrication system looks after the main bearings, the big-end and disc valve with surplus oil from the big-end helping to lubricate the cylinder walls.
 Primary transmission is by gears to a totally enclosed clutch.
 For speedway racing, a countershaft with a single speed is fitted but provision is made in the crankcase casting for fitting a two or three speed gearbox for other forms of sport.

 Twin, high-level exhaust systems with expansion chambers are fitted, the exhaust ports being to the rear wall of the cylinder.
 The frame follows conventional speedway lines with the engine as a stressed member.
 Oil for the lubrication system is contained in the vertical frame member behind the power unit.
 Because the engine is more compact than the four-strokes now in use, it can be carried slightly higher, and the machine can be laid over further - important because the only braking that can be done on a speedway bike is by laying it over and sliding it into a corner.